THE ART OF WEAVING, SPINNING AND TAPESTRIES

 2026 UPDATE

-Watch for my monthly posts on Facebook and Instagram accounts for Tabitha Gilmore-Barnes Studio.
-I will continue to post updates and with photos of new works (https://facebook.com/handwoventextiles) (@tgbweaving).
+Watch for my monthly posts on Facebook and Instagram accounts for Tabitha Gilmore-Barnes Studio at: https://www.facebook.com/handwoventextiles and http://@tgbweavingstudio

 VIDEO PROFILE